Dip-Bala/brijesh-sir-portfolio/README.md

 ## Getting Started

-Prerequisites: List the necessary software and tools (Node.js, npm or yarn, a code editor).
+Prerequisites: Node npm
 Installation: Provide step-by-step instructions on how to set up the project:

-Cloning the repository
+Cloning the repository:
+Download the zip file

-Installing dependencies (npm install or yarn install)
+Installing dependencies: npm install

 Development Server: Explain how to start the development server (e.g., npm start or yarn start).